 I am currently a Research Assistant Professor at Stevens Institute of Technology.
 Previously I was a Visiting Professor at Southern Methodist University and Lecturer at Yale.
 My current work involves research is at the intersection of artificial intelligence, machine learning, music theory, and programming languages.
 I am also a composer and have dabbled in other creative areas in the past, and I have a life-long interest in aquariums, fish, and aquatic invertebrates.
 This site contains information on various areas of my research, other work, and hobbies.

-Ugly Purse Dog (February 2019): algo-bebop generated with models using Euterpea/Haskell.
+Ugly Purse Dog (February 2019): largely algorithmic bebop generated with models using Euterpea/Haskell.
 Large sections were arranged in a DAW.

-Zero Order II, an interactive generative system coded with the Littlefoot language for a ROLI Lightpad M block.
+Zero Order II (January 2019), an interactive generative system coded with the Littlefoot language for a ROLI Lightpad M block.

 How can I get updates on new pieces and/or research?